 The best part is making pork tenderloin on a smoker couldn’t be easier!
 I created a marinade that is simple with a touch of sweetness – it’s so great!
-I’m going to be using it on pork chops next!
+I love the slightly sweet taste and think it will be great on pork chops too!

 What’s the difference between pork loin and tenderloin?